covid-at-home/covid-at-home/level2.md

 During this time at least, err on the side of caution when it comes to waste disposal.
 Used tissues, paper towels, and other possibly contaminated disposable items should be bagged in disposable trash bags, tied securely, and put aside for 72 hours prior to external disposal.
 Some municipalities also recommend placing these items in a second disposable trash bag.
 If you use communal garbage bins, disinfect the handles when possible before and after use.
 Wash your hands after handling trash and bins.

+### PPE

+Now at the latest is time to think about Personal Protection Equipment (PPE).
+If you can get masks AND IF MASKS ARE NOT IN SHORT SUPPLY FOR DOCTORS AND NURSES WHERE YOU ARE, wear one outdoors.
+You are not supposed to be outdoors when you have symptoms, we know.
+But we mean even just when putting out the trash.
+If you have no mask, at least do something.
+Wrap a towel around your nose and mouth, breathe through a scarf, anything is better than nothing.

 ### Family, flatmates, etc.

+{{site.breakout.begin}}

+Seek up-to-date local information if you live with others.
+The authorities may provide you with different or more detailed instructions, advice, or even PPE materials.

+{{site.breakout.end}}

 Household members of people who are known or suspected to be infected should treat themselves as potentially also infected and self-quarantine too, while keeping the maximum practicable distance from the patient for as long as the patient can take care of him- or herself.
 This means being in different rooms, sleeping in different beds, eating separately, using different dishes and towels, and when possible, using different bathrooms.

 Regularly clean all frequently touched surfaces with household bleach diluted with water: 10 ml / 2 tsp bleach with half a liter / 2 cups of water (carefully washing measurement tools before reuse).
 You can put that solution in a disused plant sprayer or cleaner spray bottle.
 You should give the spray a minute to work on surfaces before wiping it dry.

-Now at the latest is time to think about Personal Protection Equipment (PPE).
-If you can get masks AND IF MASKS ARE NOT IN SHORT SUPPLY FOR DOCTORS AND NURSES WHERE YOU ARE, wear one.
-Depending on your situation, disposable gloves, long-sleeve protective gowns, and eye protection may also be appropriate.
+Your housemates might want to wear masks indoors too.
+When they handle your trash or laundry, disposable gloves are also a good idea.
 The [shopping page](/shopping) on this website contains some ideas for personal protection items, as well as important information on when and how to use them.
-Depending on the stage of the disease where you are, the authorities may provide you with more detailed advice, instructions or even PPE materials if you are caring for a patient.

 In most places, there will probably come a time when the number of cases skyrockets, many people have already had COVID-19, and authorities will no longer keep records of who has had it and who hasn't.
 The basis then remain the same: Try to protect older people and people with existing illnesses as much as possible, and try to minimize spread whenever you can, as best you can.
 Remember: The more we can slow down or altogether lessen the disease's spread, the better it is for everyone.
 Because by helping to slow or stop the spread, you can help lessen how overwhelmed the healthcare system is going to become.
 That in turn increases the proportion and number of people who need medical care, who are able to access it.
 This helps doctors and nurses save more lives.